tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 It may reject or delay unexpected input.

-#### Schema-on-read

-Data is stored first and interpreted when it is read.
+Schema-on-read means data is stored first and interpreted later:

 ```text
 raw files